Coming soon: A major revision of this article

 Read the Summary (Reading time: 0.5 minutes)

 (Total reading time: 8.8 minutes)

-It also is consistent with God’s promises to do what we ask, within the parameters of His will being done and our asking in Jesus’ name.
-It is consistent with the Holy Spirit’s role of revealing kingdom matters to us.
-And it is consistent with the doctrines of God’s sovereignty and your free will.
+It also is consistent with God’s promises to do what we ask, within the parameters of his will being done and our asking in Jesus’ name.
+It’s consistent with the Holy Spirit’s role of revealing kingdom matters to us.
+And it’s consistent with the doctrines of God’s sovereignty and your free will.
 It explains one way God’s will can always be done through people with free wills.

 While we are speculating on how God might do this, let us develop our hypothesis a little more.
-First, He gives you a personality that provides the necessary aptitudes, interests and attributes you will need to do His will effectively.
+First, he gives you a personality that provides the necessary aptitudes, interests and attributes you’ll need to do his will effectively.
 You enjoy using your abilities because they are fulfilling and rewarding; you can use them effectively and you get good results.

 God then arranges a significant event or circumstance in your life that sparks a desire, which draws your attention and causes you to focus on a specific need.
 At first, you might only watch others who are active in that area, then you might help them or begin doing a little something on your own.
 It may seem like a hobby to you, just something you “play around with.”
 But as time progresses, so does your interest.
 Eventually the matter becomes a significant part of your life and you may even make it your career.
 It was God’s intent all along for you to do it, and now you have chosen to make it a major part of your life.

 There is an important kingdom principle called synergy: two or more ingredients combining and producing greater results than they would separately.
 A scriptural example is one causing 1,000 to flee and two causing 10,000 to flee (Deut.
 32:30).
 Instead of simply adding their individual efforts to get a combined result of 2,000, the combined power compounds their efforts to produce 10,000.
 That is synergy.